nagix/chartjs-plugin-streaming/docs/guide/migration.md

 See [Getting Started &rsaquo; Configuration](getting-started.html#configuration) for details.

+#### Time scale override

+Due to historical reasons, auto-scrolling was enabled for not only 'realtime' scales but also 'time' scales in the previous version.
+In version 2.x, auto-scrolling is enabled only for 'realtime' scales.

 #### Transition Mode for Update

 When you append data outside the `onRefresh` callback function, `chart.update()` needs to be called explicitly.
 To avoid interrupting the current animation, the previous version provided support for the `preservation` config property for the `update` function, but it is no longer supported.